StoffelJanssens/Diffusion-and-Growth/README.md

 Numerical implementation of the article: "Probing growth precursor diffusion lengths by inter-surface diffusion".

-More information can be found in the article at ... .
+More information can be found in a preprint at ... .

 Instructions are provided in each folder.